snair94/Image2Image_generation/README.md

 View and download your AI-generated image.
 ________________________________________
 Testing Procedure
-No unit tests are defined (as the application is interface-focused), but you can verify that it's working correctly by:
-Uploading a test image (e.g., a cup, a can of beer).
+Upload a test image (e.g., a cup, a can of beer).
 Using a basic prompt like:
 make it look like a mug with Christmas/Halloween decorations make it look like a can of coke